 The simplest way to save is to book the cheapest possible.
 People love cruising the island in Droptop Mustangs or open-top Jeep Wranglers.
 And while these are really fun, they are usually double the price of a regular compact or midsize rental.

 If you are traveling from outside the US then we tend to recommend RentalCars.com.
 They offer fantastic free cancellation policies meaning if you find a better price or your plans change you can easily swap your rental.
 They also include insurance () and this is really handy as otherwise, you will need to buy a costly Insurance package with your rental.

 Insurance is not a big issue for American visitors as you are usually covered on your own policy or have it included on your Credit Card, make sure you check your details.
 This means it is cheaper and better value to book from a local specialist.
 Our pick of these is DiscountHawaiiCarRental.com

 Prepare for a shock!
 If you are from the mainland prepare to be shocked at how expensive the Gas is If you are from outside the US, prepare to be shocked at how cheap it is!
-Americans really have no idea their cheap Gas is compared to the rest of the world, but for Americans, it is pretty steep on the Island.
-Prices are normally up to $1 a gallon more than the mainland obviously this varies hugely state to state,
+Americans really have no idea how their cheap Gas is compared to the rest of the world, but for Americans, it is pretty steep on the Island.
+Prices are normally up to $1 a gallon more than on the mainland obviously this varies hugely from state to state,

 Parking in so many of USA’s cities is a complete nightmare.
 Maui is a total exception.
 Free parking is available in just about all of Maui’s towns, cities, tourist hotspots, and beaches.
 While at peak times getting a spot requires patience, there are always free lots you just have to strike it lucky and keep trying.